mohamedzakaria9/AbgadWebScraping/README.md

 - `books_data.csv` - The dataset saved in CSV format.
 - `books_data.xlsx` - The dataset saved in XLSX format.
-- `scraper.py` - The Python script used for scraping the data.
+- `webScrapping.ipynb` - The Python script used for scraping the data.

 ## Data Description